alpine-core/protocol/docs/discovery.md

 Device MUST:
 - generate or load permanent Ed25519 keypair
 - sign discovery reply
-- respond unicast to sender IP/port
+- respond **unicast** to sender IP/port

+Invariant:
+- Discovery packets MUST arrive as raw UDP on port 19455.
+If raw UDP is not observed, discovery is broken at the transport/interface layer.